mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-09.md

 ## Description

-In this challenge, you will take the NL to SQL app you created in the previous challenge and deploy it to Azure.
-This involves choosing a web hosting service that suits your needs, such as Azure App Services or Azure Container Apps.
+In this challenge, you will take the NL to SQL app you created in the previous challenge and deploy it in Azure.
+This involves choosing a web hosting service that suits your needs, such as Azure App Services, Azure Container Apps or any other Azure app hosting service of your preference.

 - Azure App Services: This is a fully managed platform for building, deploying, and scaling web apps.
 It supports multiple languages and frameworks, and it integrates with other Azure services.
 - Azure Container Apps: This service allows you to deploy containerized applications without managing complex infrastructure.
 It is ideal for microservices and distributed applications.